FocusThen/starwars-graphql/README.md

 # Notes

-GrapQL doesn't respect HTTP, it doesn't care. if you got an error back, it's not gonna give you back a status code of an error you still gonna get back at 200.
+- GrapQL doesn't respect HTTP, it doesn't care. if you got an error back, it's not gonna give you back a status code of an error you still gonna get back at 200.

-Schema + Resolvers => Server
+- Schema + Resolvers => Server

+- Each individual fields does have its own default resolver